-The basic vital signs you’ll want to check are your dog’s pulse, respiration, temperature, and capillary refill time.
-We’ll explain what they are and how you measure them one at a time.
+The basic vital signs to check are your dog’s pulse, respiration, temperature, and capillary refill time.
+We’ll explain what they are and how you measure each one.

-PULSE – This is the rhythmic movement of blood through arteries.
-The heart beats and the blood flows (pulses) through the vessels.
+Your dog’s pulse is the rhythmic movement of blood through his arteries.
+As his heart beats, the blood flows (pulses) through the vessels.
 You can measure your dog’s pulse by following these steps:

-Gum color is a good indicator of overall health.
+Gum color is also a good indicator of overall health.
 Gums that are pink indicate a normal, healthy pet (unless the gums normally have a dark pigment).
-Pale or white gums could indicate anemia, blood loss, or poor circulation, blue or grey gums could indicate lack of oxygen, and yellow gums could indicate liver disease or zinc toxicity.
-In any of these last three cases, immediate veterinary care should be sought.
+Pale or white gums could indicate anemia, blood loss, or poor circulation.
+Blue or grey gums could indicate lack of oxygen.
+And yellow gums could indicate liver disease or zinc toxicity.
+In any of these last three cases, your pet needs immediate veterinary care.

-Learning what is normal for your pet will help you determine when something is not right, so practice taking your dog’s vitals and make note of the results.
+Knowing what is normal for your pet will help you determine when something isn’t right.
+So practice checking your dog’s pulse, respiration, and temperature and keep track of the results.
 Then, whether it’s an allergic reaction, injury, or illness, you’ll be in the best position to assess your dog’s condition and help him recover.

 About the Author: Denise Fleck has trained with 12 national animal organizations and has taught more than 10,000 pet lovers animal life-saving skills.
-She’s developed courses, written nine books, and created a line of pet first aid kits and posters to help people help their pets BEFORE veterinary care can be reached.
+She’s developed courses, written nine books, and created a line of pet first aid kits and posters so people can help their pets BEFORE veterinary care can be reached.